-IGBC Bear Resistant Testing Protocols
+IGBC Bear Resistant Testing Protocols - What Makes a Cooler Bear Proof

 In 1989 the IGBC developed the first consistent protocol for defining, testing, and recommending minimum design standards for bear-resistant containers.
 The Interagency Grizzly Bear Committee (IGBC) is considered the gold standard for certification of bear-resistant coolers, such as Grizzly Coolers.